 - The sender will keep a list of all of its outstanding packets.
-We'll call that list outstanding packets; initially it is empty. - If len(outstanding\packets) < W, transmit the next packet (call it packet k).
-Store packet k and the current time in outstanding\packets. - When an ACK for packet k is received, remove k from outstanding packets. - Periodically check the packets in outstanding\packets; if any were received more than RTO seconds ago, re-transmit them.
+We'll call that list outstanding\packets; initially it is empty. - If len(outstanding\packets) < W, transmit the next packet (call it packet k).
+Store packet k and the current time in outstanding\packets. - When an ACK for packet k is received, remove packet k from outstanding\packets, as well as any packets with sequence number less than k. - Periodically check the packets in outstanding\packets; if any were received more than RTO seconds ago, re-transmit them.